THAp1mple/wierd-thing-I-made/README.md

 # What do I need to try it out?
  If you want to because of the Cringe produced by this you need:
--A teaspoon of salt,
+- A teaspoon of salt,
--Java installed.
+- Java installed.

 # Are there going to be any updates?
  If I update this, I am adding features to a usless thing.
 That would be counterproductive.